 Introducing SSL and HTTP/2 to WordPress

 This website does not really handle any transactions, but since I write about security it makes sense to use SSL/https.
 It turned out to be pretty straightforward.
 My provider offers the SSL certificate – it just needed to be enabled.
 The provider recommended to use the plugin “Really Simple SSL”, which I did.

 Then I went to Google Webmaster tools and introduced two new sites in my “property set” – namely the “https://” version with and without “www”.

 I submitted the usual sitemap.xml to both.
 I also updated in Google Analytics.

-Finally I added the https versions in Bing.
+Finally I added the https versions in Bing as well.

 Enabling SSL means that HTTP/2 is now automatically used.
 The provider had already enabled this for https, so now it got active.
 However, a lot of traffic was still HTTP/1.1.